pixel

 When some people think of a psychiatric ward, they imagine dark, lonely rooms or uncaring nurses hanging out medications.
 Unfortunately, psychiatric wards aren’t always properly represented in popular culture.
 As a result, these perceptions can negatively influence people’s ideas of what happens in a psychiatric hospital.

-In actuality, a psychiatric ward is a residential facility in which people with mental health struggles can receive 24-hour care.
+In actuality, a psychiatric ward is a inpatient facility in which people with mental health struggles can receive 24-hour care.
 Those who are wondering what happens in a psychiatric hospital can rest assured knowing that these centers provide a safe, supportive, and sober environment where patients can fully concentrate on the healing process.

 The staff members of a psychiatric hospital typically consist of medical professionals and mental health experts.
 At The Willough at Naples, for example, we have a staff of doctors and nurses who are clinically trained to assist with various mental illnesses, including: